-- Enabled Inputs: Sets the number of objects that can be tracked contemporarily. - · Server IP: Shows the IP or hostname where the Viz Object Tracker is running. - · Server Port: Sets the port where the Viz Object Tracker is listening.
+- Enabled Inputs: Sets the number of objects that can be tracked contemporarily. - · Viz Engine: Select the Viz Engine, already pre-configured in the Profiles tab, that the Object Tracker uses as source. - · Server Port: Sets the port where the Viz Object Tracker is listening.